alacrityio/alacrity-support-documentation/developer documentation/how alaio works/how alaio works.md

 ## The Next Generation of User Friendly Blockchain

 Blockchain is uniquely positioned to solve the problems currently facing the internet as we know it.
-Though there are others, Alacrity’s innovative approach with its unique blend of features and technical advantages will see it be the first to achieve this milestone.
+Though there are others, Alacrity's innovative approach with its unique blend of features and technical advantages will see it be the first to achieve this milestone.

-## Alacrity’s Integrated Oracle
+## Alacrity's Integrated Oracle

-Blockchains though advanced still aren’t able to access external data without an Oracle.
+Blockchains though advanced still aren't able to access external data without an Oracle.
 At the height of innovation, Alacrity is the first blockchain with a full oracle inherently integrated into its network.
 Essentially, in just a few technological strokes Alacrity gives you access to the world in its entirety.

 ## Benefits